sudev/sudev.github.com/_posts/2013-05-23-bashfunction.markdown

 ### A dictionary

 Due to my poor vocabulary I always had to look for the meaning of English words from dictionary.com.
-So i wrote a bash script to fetch meanings from dictionary.com within my terminal.
+So to make things easier, I wrote a bash script to fetch meanings from dictionary.com within my terminal.

 {% highlight bash %}
 dict() {